LachlanMcCulloch/blog/_posts/2025-05-22-first-post-on-the-new-blog-woo.md

 There is no real goal to this blog except to have fun and hopefully learn something along the way.

 Stick around, you might just find out something new (or not, I make no promises).

+As a side note, if anyone told me configuring Jekyll was so bloody hard, I would've chosen something else.
+Ruby is truly awful.